EMERGENCY TRAINING: The importance of being prepared.

 First-aid kits can either be assembled by individuals or purchased complete from organizations such as the Cayman Islands Red Cross.

 AED machines can also be purchased for offices, homes or organizations.
 Automated External Defibrillators are portable devices used to treat sudden cardiac arrest, in which the heart stops beating suddenly, starving the brain and other vital organs of blood.
 An AED checks heart rhythm and can send an electric shock to the heart to try to restore a normal rhythm.

 Emergency training is useful for the general public and could lessen the severity of emergency event outcomes in the home.
 It also comes in useful in an office environment.
 Companies should ensure they have at least one member of staff trained in CPR and another in first aid.
 If the company has an AED machine, they should also have members of staff trained to use it.
 Companies should keep up-to-date databases of staff medical conditions, if known, and next of kin and ensure evacuation routes and meeting spots are established.

-For homeowners a Medic Alert Pack, developed and distributed by Hazard Management Cayman Islands, can also make a difference in an emergency.
-The pack provides first responders with quick and ready access to accurate information about your medical history, medications and allergies.
+For homeowners, a Medic Alert Pack, developed and distributed by Hazard Management Cayman Islands, can make a difference in an emergency.
+The pack provides first responders with quick and ready access to information about your medical history, medications and allergies.
 Simply fill out the two-sided information sheet, insert it into the Fridge Alert Envelope which sticks to your fridge door, and attach a fridge alert sticker to a front window in your home.
 Paramedics and first responders are aware of the stickers and their meaning, so they will know that potentially life-saving information will be readily available on the fridge.

-Contact Simon Boxall at Simon.email@example.com or 926-2027 for more information.
+For more information, contact Simon Boxall at Simon.email@example.com or 926-2027.